Fiona Spence: Early career

-Spence began acting professionally during the late 1970s.
+Spence began acting professionally during the early 1970s, when she was already 27.
 She became engaged a second time, but again the relationship ended around 1978.
 While living in Sydney, she appeared in her first television role in the teen drama Glenview High in 1977.

 Television roles

-Prisoner (Prisoner Cell Block H)
+Prisoner

-In 1979 she first found fame playing the sad and sadistic, authoritarian prison officer Vera Bennett, in cult soap opera Prisoner.
+In 1979 she first found fame playing the sadistic, authoritarian prison officer Vera Bennett, in cult soap opera Prisoner.
 It was on the set of Prisoner that she first met her long-term life partner, scriptwriter Denise Morgan.
 They remained together until Morgan's death in 2011.
-The character of Vera Bennett, the show's main villain, was nicknamed "Vinegar Tits" by the inmates.
+The character of Vera Bennett, one of the show's main antagonists, was nicknamed "Vinegar Tits" by the inmates.
 The role continued from the show's premiere in 1979 until 1981, appearing in episodes 1 to 224.
-In the first episode she was coldly sad.
-Later developments showed other more sensitive angles of her personality and explored the idea that her tough behaviour in the cell block was connected to her loneliness and social awkwardness outside the prison and caring for her elderly mother.
-Spence who played Vera with her hair in a tight bun, was hardly recognisable if she let her hair down.
-Spence herself commented she wasn't readily recognised in real life, as Vera whenever she wore her hair down.
+Spence, who played Vera with her hair in a tight bun, was hardly recognisable if she let her hair down.
+Spence herself commented she wasn't readily recognised in real life as Vera whenever she wore her hair down.

 When producer John McRae took over day-to-day running of the series in 1981, plans were made to write Spence out of the series.
 Her character had become immensely popular during her two-years on the show and, when news of her departure was announced, the Ten Network received at least 100 phone calls and countless fan mail asking for Spence to remain.
 Spence however quietly left the show later stating "I loved playing Vera.
 But it was time to wash that dame right out of my hair."